balderb/end-of-field2/README.md

 ## The two results

-i've chosen to do two "simple" interfaces in order to reach HTML5 and CSS3 level 1 batch.
+I've chosen to do two "simple" interfaces in order to reach HTML5 and CSS3 level 1 batch.
 <br>This is the [link](https://pensive-brattain-7170a2.netlify.app/) to my first interface.<br>
 <br>This is the [link](https://epic-austin-3a30a1.netlify.app/) to my second interface.<br>